Summon528/UW-CS782-Rootkit/Readme.md

 A example keylogger rootkit

 ## Run
-Serve the serve directory somewhere the victim has access to Make sure to update the domain name in `serve/linux_supercharger.html` accordingly Change the attacker's IP in `rk_define.h`
+Serve the serve directory somewhere the victim has access to
+Make sure to update the domain name in `serve/linux_supercharger.html` accordingly (Use /etc/hosts to hardcode a domain name for an attacker host OS with a bridged connection to the victim guest OS)
+Change the attacker's IP in `rk_define.h`
+Running the script in `serve/linux_supercharger.html` will take care of the rest

 ### Normal Version
 #### Build